ethereum/ethereum-org-website/src/content/community/language-resources/index.md

 Our aim is to provide educational content in all languages and help overcome the language barriers that make onboarding people from all over the world to Ethereum a challenge.

 If you prefer reading in your native language or know someone who doesn’t speak English, you can find a list of useful non-English resources below.
+Ethereum.org is also natively translated into dozens of languages which are listed on our [languages page](/languages).

 Know of an educational resource in your language?
 [Open an issue](https://github.com/ethereum/ethereum-org-website/issues/new/choose) to add it to the list!